TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project.md

 ## Overview

 We will be recreating Oregon Trail!
-The goal is to travel from NYC to Oregon (2000 miles) by Dec 31st.
+The goal is to travel from Independence, Missori to Oregon City, Oregon (2000 miles) by Dec 31st.
 However, the trail is arduous.
 Each day costs you food and health.
 You can hunt and rest, but you have to get there before winter!

 ## Details

 ### Behavior

-* Player starts in NYC on 03/01 with 2,000 miles to go, 500lbs of food, and 5 health.
+* Player starts in Independence, MO on 03/01 with 2,000 miles to go, 500lbs of food, and 5 health.
 * The player must get to Oregon by 12/31
 * At the beginning of the game, user is asked their name.
 * Each turn, the player is asked what action they choose, where the player can type in the following: `travel`, `rest`, `hunt`, `status`, `help`, `quit`